rrthomas/pdfjam-extras/README.md

 were distributed as part of the [pdfjam](https://github.com/DavidFirth/pdfjam) package (i.e., in releases of **pdfjam** prior to version 3.02).

 These scripts are explicitly **not supported**.
+In particular:

-Any and all issues reported for these scripts, via GitHub, will simply be left open.
+- any and all issues reported for these scripts, via GitHub, will simply be left open;
+- pull requests will not be merged.

-(Unless, of course, someone else decides to support the scripts in a repository of their own.)
+--- unless, of course, _someone else_ decides to support the scripts in a repository of their own.

 I make the scripts available
 here just in case someone might find them useful.